How To File A Sex Assault Lawsuit In Wisconsin

 Survivors of sexual assault may understandably be hesitant to face their perpetrator in court.
 However, it’s essential to make the decision to take legal action in a timely manner.

 The statute of limitations for sexual assault in Wisconsin is three years.
-It’s never a good idea to wait that long to begin the claim, however, because you may no longer be able to access certain pieces of evidence.
+It’s never a good idea to wait that long to begin the claim.
 While it can be scary to think about pursuing legal action, a skilled attorney can provide support and guidance you need along the way.

 Exceptions That May Extend the Deadline in Wisconsin